 Lily family (Liliaceae)

-Description: The Cliff Onion is a native perennial plant.
+Description: This is a herbaceous perennial plant.
 It has relatively few basal leaves that are linear, flat, solid rather than hollow, and about ½-1' in length.
 They tend to recurve outward from the base of the plant.

 Cultivation: The preference is full sun and dry conditions.
 The soil should be rocky, rather limey, and well-drained.
 However, this plant will grow in ordinary garden soil and average moisture conditions if competition from taller, more aggressive plants, is eliminated.
 The Cliff Onion is slow growing, but easy to establish, if the preceding conditions are satisfied, otherwise it is likely to become lost in the surrounding vegetation.